atcol/weave/README.md

 ## Domain

-There are a number of ideas that are central to the design & philosophy of the API & tooling that Chaos provides.
+There are a number of ideas that are central to the design & philosophy of the API & tooling that Weave provides.

 | Concept | Description |
 |---------|-------------|